webmastersmith/WGU_Cloud_Computing/D278_Scripting_and_Programming_Foundations/Scripting_Programming.md

 - What is the difference in a compiled language and an interpreted language?
 Which languages are compiled?
 Which languages are interpreted?
   - Compiled languages: Translate their entire code into machine-readable instructions (bytecode) before execution.
 This results in faster runtime performance but requires recompilation after any code changes.
 Examples: C++, Java, Go.
   - Interpreted languages: Execute code line by line without generating bytecode.
 This offers flexibility for rapid prototyping and debugging but may have slower performance.
 Examples: Python, JavaScript, Ruby.
 - What is the difference in statically typed and dynamically typed languages?
-- Which languages are statically typed?
+Which languages are statically typed?
   - Statically typed languages: Explicitly declare the data type of variables before using them.
 This enables early error detection and type safety but requires stricter syntax.
 Examples: Java, C#, TypeScript.
 - Which languages are dynamically typed?
   - Dynamically typed languages: Infer data types automatically based on their usage.
 This offers more flexibility and conciseness but may lead to runtime errors.
 Examples: Python, JavaScript, Ruby.
-- What is the difference in an object-oriented language and a non object-oriented language?
 - Which languages are object oriented?
+What is the difference in an object-oriented language and a non object-oriented language?
+Which languages are not object oriented?
   - Object-oriented languages: Group data (attributes) and functionality (methods) into objects, emphasizing data encapsulation and code reuse.
 They promote modularity and code organization.
 Examples: Java, Python, C++.
-- Which languages are not object oriented?
   - Non-object-oriented languages: Focus on procedural programming, organizing code in procedures and functions, with less emphasis on objects.
 Examples: C, Assembly language, some scripting languages.
 - How does a markup language differ from a programming or scripting language?
   - Markup languages: Define the structure and layout of documents, like HTML for web pages, LaTeX for technical documents.
 They don't have complex logic or computation capabilities.